 Not only are the reviews displayed in a clear and crisp manner, but it doesn’t take up much space on the page.
 With this approach, the review feature only attracts attention if the customer is looking for it, while still providing SEO value.

-Social Media as an Alternative
+#2 Social Media as an Alternative to eCommerce Reviews

+Social Media is a great Alternative to Customer Reviews on Product Pages, both for SEO and for general user experience.
 With social media becoming such a big part of establishing a brand online, it makes sense to integrate this on product pages.

 There are many reasons why this is preferential when compared to a more traditional approach (see the example above):